NidhiSalian/DeepLearning-Chatbot/README.md

 _response_generate.py_ - Generates random response based on user input seed.

+_backup/_ - Generated models are saved to their respective folder here.

+_data/response_text/_ - Contains a number of possible corpuses as plain text files.

+_data/intent_classes/_ - Contains text files, each with numerous sentences corresponding to a particular class of intent.

 ## Usage:

 Provide your training datasets in the data/ folder.